Group Relative Policy Optimization

 Multi policy-group based update

 Instead of using PPO's fixed clipping range, multiple outputs for the same question are grouped together to calculate the relative performance (advantage) of each sample based on the performance distribution within the group.
+A group is formed by processing the same input (prompt) to generate multiple outputs, which are then grouped together for relative advantage calculation.
 Specifically, GRPO calculates the normalized advantage of each sample using the reward distribution from the reward model for multiple output groups for the same question without value model.

 Using this calculated relative advantage, dynamic clipping is applied to reflect how much better or worse each output is compared to the group average instead of using GAE.